dpt/ChaseHQ/README.md

 You may have to do both.

 See https://youtu.be/BGVI0TbePsQ for a short video of me running Spectrum Analyser to find out how the game builds the back buffer up.

+## POKES

+If you're not interested in the disassembly itself then a nice byproduct is POKEs to make the game easier, harder, or just different:

+Infinite Credits
+POKE 39998,166

+Infinite Time
+POKE 39937,0

+1 Hit To Capture
+POKE 46351,62

+Infinite Turbos
+POKE 45221,0

 ## RELATED